Local Limit Theorems and Strong Approximations for Robbins-Monro Procedures: Main Results

-\item[(A5)] The covariance matrix $R(\theta)$ of $H(\theta, \eta) $ exists and has a smallest eigenvalue bounded away from 0, uniformly for $\theta$.
-The elements $R_{ij}$ of the covariance matrix are absolutely bounded and are Lipschitz continuous with a uniformly valid Lipschitz constant in a tubular neighborhood of $\bar \theta_t$ for all $t \in \Gamma_N$ for $N$ large enough. \end{itemize}
+\begin{itemize} \item[(A5)] The covariance matrix $R(\theta)$ of $H(\theta, \eta) $ has a smallest eigenvalue bounded away from 0, uniformly for $\theta$.
+The elements $R_{ij}$ of the covariance matrix are absolutely bounded and are Lipschitz continuous with a uniformly valid Lipschitz constant in a tubular neighborhood of $\bar \theta^N_t$ for all $t \in \Gamma_N$ for $N$ large enough. \end{itemize}

+We shortly discuss our assumptions.
+Assumptions (A1)--(A3) and (A5) are similar to the assumptions used e.g. in \cite{benv:meti:prio:90} for the proof of functional central limit theorems.
+Here, the assumptions are slightly weaker and simpler because we consider the case of i.i.d. innovations $(\eta_n)_{n\geq 1}$ whereas in \cite{benv:meti:prio:90} the innovations are Markov chains.
+In the additional condition (A4) we assume that the innovations have densities which allow for derivatives up to order 5.
+This is a technical assumption that is needed for Taylor expansions of the density which are used in the parametrix method.
+The polynomial bound in \eqref{polybound} is used when we study convolutions of the innovation densities, see also \cite{kon:koz:men:17}.
+In particular, the convolutions of the upper bounds can be easily handled, see e.g. \eqref{eq:lem3cent5}, which helps in the proofs.